MindscapeHQ/raygun4xamarin-samples/README.md

 ## Crash Reporting

-Once the Raygun client is initialised you can enable the client's Crash Reporting functionality.
+Once the client is initialised you can enable it's Crash Reporting functionality.

 ``` csharp
 RaygunClient.Current.EnableCrashReporting();